 Holdin’ down the west side with Snoop D-O-double G:

-A few tips for taking photos at Madame Tussauds Wax Museum:
+A few tips for taking photos at Madame Tussauds Wax Museum in Hollywood:

 The lighting is a little weird.
 Most figures have a spotlight directly on their face, while the rest of the room is dim.
 Be sure to have a flash, and for best photo results, get as close as possible to the figures.
 I was only a couple feet away from Jim Carrey, but check out how poorly the pic came out.
 This shot could’ve been gold!